IntelPython/container-images/tpls/tpl.README.md

 Docker images for [Intel Distribution for Python](https://software.intel.com/en-us/intel-distribution-for-python)

-The image defaults to starting with a bash shell.
-Intel Python is on the path.
+The image defaults to starting with a python interpreter.
 There is 1 image for every install configuration.

 Images: